 Saffron

-Saffron (Crocus sativus) is a prized culinary spice with potent antidepressant properties.
+Saffron (Crocus sativus) is a prized culinary spice that is also available as a supplement.

 When buying a saffron supplement, make sure it contains genuine Crocus sativus.

-Since saffron is expensive, disreputable supplement manufacturers try to pawn off fake or adulterated saffron that contains other plants, such as marigold flowers or turmeric.
+Since saffron is expensive, disreputable supplement manufacturers have been known to sell fake or adulterated saffron that contains other plants, such as marigold flowers or turmeric.

 Valerian